By Jessica Cobb, Certified Aromatherapist:

 For example, Myrcene can help reduce resistance in the blood-brain barrier.
 Pinene can help improve memory and when combined with THC, it can help slow the psychoactive effects.
 When you combine pinene, myrcene, and caryophyllene it may help with anxiety symptoms.

-So you can see why maintaining as many of the plant’s complex chemical structure as possible can be hugely beneficial!
+So you can see why maintaining as many of the plant’s complex chemical structures as possible can be hugely beneficial!

 Like everything we do, Plant Therapy is bringing our company values to this new product.